H2Swine/flac/man/flac.md

 	compression).

 **-r** \[\#,\]\#, **\--rice-partition-order**=\[\#,\]\#
 :	Set the \[min,\]max residual partition order (0..15).
-For subset
+For *subset*
-	streams, max must be \<=8. min defaults to 0.
+	streams, "max" must be \<=8. "min" defaults to 0.
 Default is -r 5.
 	Actual partitioning will be restricted by block size and prediction order, and the encoder will silently reduce too high values.

 **-A** *FUNCTION(S)*, **\--apodization**=*FUNCTION(S)*
-:	Window audio data with given apodization function.
-More can be given,
+:	Apply apodization *FUNCTION* in the LPC analysis (if more are given:
-	comma-separated.
-See section **Apodization functions** for details.
+	try them all), see subsection **Apodization functions for encoding** for how to use this option.
+Does nothing if using -l 0.

 **-e**, **\--exhaustive-model-search**
 :	Do exhaustive model search (expensive!).